Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Modeling of the test site and field measurements

 \section{Modeling of the test site and field measurements}

+This section presents a three-dimensional (3D) synthetic model developed to simulate wave propagation and generate training data for the neural network.
 The model's geometry for synthetic data generation replicates the Laukaa sand pool, capturing its structure and physical parameters.
 This replicated model serves as a tool for generating extensive synthetic training data for our neural network model.
 To generate synthetic seismograms, we employ Biot’s isotropic poroviscoelastic model to handle wave propagation in the porous medium.
 In a zone adjacent to the porous material, the isotropic viscoelastic model is utilized.